Arts, culture and places to play.

 An operating grant is given to cover an organization’s day-to-day, ongoing expenses, such as salaries, utilities, office supplies and more.
 We consider operating support requests from organizations where the entire mission of the organization fits a Community Possible grant focus area.

 A program or project grant is given to support a specific, connected set of activities, with a beginning and an end, explicit objectives and a predetermined cost.
 We consider highly effective and innovative programs that meet our Community Possible grant focus areas.

 A capital grant is given to finance fixed assets.
 The U.S. Bank Foundation considers a small number of requests for capital support from organizations that meet all other funding criteria, whose entire mission statement fits a Community Possible grant focus area, and with which the Foundation has a funding history.
 All organizations requesting capital funding must also have a U.S. Bank employee on the board of directors.
 U.S. Bank does not fund more than 1% of the non-endowment total capital campaign fundraising goal.
 All capital grant requests are reviewed and approved by the national U.S. Bank Foundation Board or by the U.S. Bank Foundation President.

 The U.S. Bank Foundation Community Possible grant program will not provide funding for:

 U.S. Bank is a committed member of the Disaster Responder Program, contributing national funds annually to ensure the American Red Cross can immediately implement disaster relief efforts.
-We accept program grant requests from local American Red Cross chapters for the Disaster Services Funding Program, Home Fire Campaign and Service to Armed Forces Program.
-Accepting applications January 1 - January 31.
+Local American Red Cross Chapters may be invited to submit a grant application by a Community Affairs Manager.
+If invited to apply, we will accept program grant requests for the Disaster Services Funding Program, Home Fire Campaign and Service to Armed Forces Program.